Guide to finding Free Japanese Lessons near you in Tokyo

 Organizations that offer private lessons can often cater to upper-level students.
 However, teaching an advanced student can be stressful for a volunteer, so not every group will have the option.
 Most volunteer teachers won't be able to explain JLPT 1 (Japanese Language Proficiency Test N1) content.
 They also may not be personally interested in talking about serious topics like politics, economics, etc. I have been turned down from some community centers because they felt my level was too high or the content I was interested in was not a match for their current group of volunteers.

 Do they offer JLPT (Japanese Language Proficiency Test) support lessons?

 Some groups offer JLPT support lessons approximately three months before the actual exam.
 They organize students into groups based on individual Japanese language levels and work through a JLPT textbook.
 They may offer a mock exam for the various sections of the test.
 Most of these places offer JLPT lesson support for levels N4, N3 and N2.
-If your nearest volunteer Japanese classroom does not provide N1 lessons, consider checking out the next Ward over.
+If the volunteer Japanese classroom nearest to you does not provide N1 lessons, consider checking out the next Ward over.
 Usually one of the three closest areas will provide N1 test support.